Production of steel: A comprehensive overview

 The importance of coke and coal in the blast furnace process

-Conversion of iron ore into molten pig iron
+Converting iron ore into liquid pig iron

 The conversion of iron ore into liquid pig iron in the blast furnace is a complex process that requires high temperatures and the right mix of materials.
 In addition to iron ore and coke, oxygen is also added, which plays an essential role in the reduction reactions that produce the liquid pig iron.